How we're making our gyms safe for you

 - Limits on numbers: To avoid overcrowding, we will limit how many people are allowed in the gym at once.
 It's important that you swipe in at reception, so we can keep track of numbers.
 If we reach full capacity, we'll need to ask you to wait before you enter the gym floor, using the social distance markers.
 We'll be operating a one-in, one-out policy

-- A traffic light system: This will indicate when the club is busy, so you can avoid these times.
-The traffic light system will be advertised around the club and on your local Facebook page
+- A traffic light system: This will indicate when the centre is busy, so you can avoid these times.
+The traffic light system will be advertised around the centre and on your local Facebook page

 - Swim session booking: In addition to class booking, we'll be taking booking for swim sessions to limit the number of members using the pool.
 We may look to introduce an online booking system for the gym floor if necessary